bigredpandas/bigredpandas.github.io/index.md

 Hello there,

 I´m Jan!
 In my freetime I sometimes analyze data and build nice visualizations (aka Data Analytics).
-I am a industrial engineer by profession and studied at [RWTH Aachen University](https://www.rwth-aachen.de), Germany.
+I have studied Industrial Engineering at [RWTH Aachen University](https://www.rwth-aachen.de), Germany.
 For work look at my [LinkedIn profile](https://www.linkedin.com/in/jan-biederbeck/).

 If you want to reach out to me, write me an e-mail to hello [at] jan-biederbeck [dot] de.